 - Values above 50 indicate expansion,

-- Values below 50 signal a contraction.
+- Values below 50 indicate a contraction.

 Influence on the financial markets